 You may check this article to understand better what to expect from carriers-calculated rates.

-In case the default functionality can’t fully correspond to your needs, you may try 3rd party solution, like FlagShip.
+In case the default functionality can’t fully correspond to your needs, you may try a third-party solution, like FlagShip.
 It can show real-time shipping rates and allow you to set flat rates when needed.
 Additionally, it may be useful to get discounted shipping rates from trusted carriers.

 Also, you should be warned about various international taxes.
 Luckily, Shopify integrates default tax rates for different regions.
-In they are not up-to-date, you can always override them with your values.
+If they are not up-to-date, you can always override them with your values.

 Generally, that is all you need to know before starting an international eCommerce business with Shopify.